-You asked us, "Is it true that cats have not been domesticated yet?"
+You asked us a question.
+"Is it true that cats have not been domesticated yet?"

-We started cozying up to cats about 9,500 years ago, around the same time we settled down as farmers.
+We started cozying up to cats about 9,500 years ago.
+That was around the same time we settled down as farmers.

-All of a sudden, we found ourselves with grain stores (yay!).
-And a major rat problem (boo).
+We found ourselves with grain stores.
+Yay!
+And a major rat problem.
+Boo!

-These days, our house cats generally depend on us to keep their bellies full and a roof over their heads.
-But historically, we have not had much control over their breeding.
+Our house cats generally depend on us these days.
+They need us to keep their bellies full.
+And to give them a roof over their heads.

-Unlike cattle, horses or dogs, who we have bred with specific traits in mind, we have never really played matchmaker with cats.
+Cats are different from cattle, horses or dogs.
+We have bred those animals with certain traits in mind.
+But we have never really played matchmaker with cats.

-So they have not changed much from their wild ancestors.
-In fact, they are genetically identical to feral cats today.
+So they have not changed much from their wild relatives.
+They are genetically the same as feral cats today in fact.

-Some people would even say their domestication is incomplete.
-Or that they really just domesticated themselves.
+Some people would even say their housetraining is not yet finished.
+Or that they really just trained themselves.

 A recent study has come out of Japan.
 The results were not surprising.
-It found that although house cats recognized their owner's voice, it was a rare kitty who actually bothered to respond.
+It found that house cats knew their owner's voice.
+But it was a rare kitty who actually bothered to respond.

 Yeah, that sounds familiar.
 Aloof.
 But crazy cute.